Family-Friendly Holiday Events

 “A Very Furry Christmas” at Sesame Place

 Experience a one-of-a-kind family-friendly celebration with everyone’s favorite Sesame Street friends.
-The event features 3 Christmas shows, the illuminated Neighborhood Street Party Christmas Parade, dry rides, a special Christmas menu, holiday shopping, and Santa’s Furry Workshop.
+A Very Furry Christmas features three Christmas shows, the illuminated Neighborhood Street Party Christmas Parade, dry rides, a special Christmas menu, holiday shopping, and Santa’s Furry Workshop.
 The park is decorated with more than 300 Christmas trees, including a huge celebratory tree decorated Sesame Street style.
 Click here for more information.

 The African American Museum’s Kwanzaa Celebration